 Park facilities and recreation programs should contribute positively to an individual's leisure, but can never fulfill this need completely.
 However, local park and recreation agencies can help people develop their leisure interests, personal wellness, and positive lifestyle habits that promote a healthy, meaningful leisure lifestyle.
 The West Sacramento Parks & Recreation Department strives to provide meaningful recreational opportunities and quality facilities that allow for meaningful leisure, but ultimately we want to help West Sacramento residents develop healthy attitudes towards leisure and active lifestyles that will contribute to long, healthy, happy lives!

 The Parks Division oversees the maintenance of 145+ acres of developed city parks.
 Our park workers are dedicated to maintaining the parks to the highest standard: keeping them clean, safe, and attractive.
 Each park is unique in its amenities.
-Some of these include: baseball, softball, and soccer fields, picnic areas, open grassy areas, tot lots, and a boat ramp, just to name a few.
-To view park amenities, click here and look for the Parks Matrix link.
-The Parks Division also has the Tree Program, which includes tree permits, pruning classes, and a free tree and tree education program.
+Some of these include: baseball, softball, and soccer fields, picnic areas, open grassy areas, tot lots, and a boat ramp, just to name a few!
+To view park amenities, check out our Parks page.
+For information on trees, please visit our Tree page.

 Administration is another important function within our department.
-This includes our clerical staff at the main office, activity registration, and accounts payable.
+This includes our clerical staff at the City Hall main office, activity registration, and accounts payable.